Real knowledge is to know the extent of one’s ignorance.

 where p’ stands for profit rate, c for constant capital and v for variable capital.

 Seen in this light, it is obvious that much of the complaints are not about a lack of productivity and not even about profitability as such.
 Instead, it is about distribution.
-And most importantly, it is about distribution within the process production, not about redistribution of privately appropriated wealth.
+Most importantly, it is about distribution within the process of production, not about redistribution of privately appropriated wealth.
 It is a very simple and well known connotation, and still we always approach the question from the wrong end, from what we know and what we easily see, escaping the need of slow reading of reality: of performing reading as act of appropriating reality by interpretation with the help of a new language given by the texts we read.

 Of course, the marginality rate and the law of diminishing utility, the focus of many of the ‘new mainstream’ (Riffkin, Friedman, Mason), surely plays a role.
 However, it seems to be one-sided.